Skip to content

 The structure is realized through the individual exercises in:

-Each exercise is part of the whole and should be understood in relation to the full sequence.
+Each exercise is part of the whole and should be understood in relation to the sequence.